LeticiaIruela/Project_IV/README.md

 To get started with the Customer Segmentation for SuperStore project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies as specified in the `requirements.txt` file.
+2. Install the necessary dependencies.
 3. Set up the SQL environment and ensure connectivity to the SuperStore database.
 4. Run the SQL queries to retrieve the required customer data.
 5. Utilize Python to calculate the RFM scores and perform customer segmentation.